-5 Rights of Tenants in Iowa
+5 Basic Rights of Every Iowa Tenant

 Iowa Tenant’s Right to Fair Housing

-- If they are trying to eventually purchase a home.
+- Trying to purchase a home.

 An example of a discriminatory act would be if a landlord has a common lease that they sign with all tenants.
 If the landlord changes the lease terms for one tenant based only on the fact that the tenant is a member of one of the above groups, it would be considered housing discrimination.